beebooplena/Project-2/README.md

 * When I tried to add a hoover effect on the buttons, I saw that the effect din`t work.
 I used chrome development tool and found out that the div for the result, used the same space as the buttons.
 When I made the result div smallar, the hoover effect on the buttons worked.

 * I tried to make the function compareChoices() to work, but it didn`t work at all.
-First i wrote a console.log(hello), at the bottom of the function, to see if it runs trough the code but it didn't.
+First I wrote a console.log(hello), at the bottom of the function, to see if it runs trough the code, but it didn't.
 I found out that I had given the numbers a string and not a number.
 I had written it like this: else if (decisionChoice == "1" && computerChoice == "0").
 It worked when I removed the strings and wrote it like this: else if (decisionChoice == 1 && computerChoice == 0).
 My function finally worked.